gomo/dynamic_scaffold/README.md

 * It is generated dynamically.
 * Responsive design and touch UI.
-* Support sort and pagenation.
+* Support sort and pagination.
 * Has simple view using bootstrap.
 Support bootstrap3/4.
 * Customizable and flexible.